Skip to main content

 • “How are prospects comparing us with competitors?”

-• “What feature is most requested during onboarding?”
+• “What is the main feature request during onboarding?”

 Tips for better results

-• Target the prospect or client voice — If you want to understand pain points, ask what prospects or clients are saying rather than what reps are saying.
+• Target the prospect or client voice — to understand pain points, ask what prospects are saying, not what reps are saying.

 • Hunt for patterns — Insights works best at scale.
-Focus on things that happen in 10% or more of your meetings to find trends that actually matter.
+Focus on things that happen in 10% or more of meetings to find trends that matter.

-• Use filters — Narrow your query to specific scorecards, teams, or time periods to get more focused results.
+• Use filters — narrow to a scorecard, team, or time period for more focused answers.